evavanrooijen/evavanrooijen/README.md

 ### Hi there 👋

+Welcome to my GitHub page!

+- 🔭 I’m currently working on Representation Learning!
+- 🌱 I’m currently learning how to ride a motorcycle!
+- 👯 I’m looking to collaborate on Data Journalism!
+- 💬 Ask me about Python/Machine Learning :)
+- 📫 How to reach me: https://www.linkedin.com/in/eva-van-rooijen/
+- ⚡ Fun fact: I (dead)lifted 100 kg for the first time recently!

 <!--
 **evavanrooijen/evavanrooijen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.